 We fulfill our commitment primarily through two ways during the spring and fall seasons:

 - Directly planting the trees alongside community and corporate volunteers.

-- Providing free trees to New Yorkers to plant trees in their back or front yards.
+- Providing free trees to New Yorkers to plant in their backyards, front yards, courtyards or community gardens.

-MillionTreesNYC is generously supported by lead sponsors TD Bank and Toyota.
-Supporting sponsors include Con Edison, and JetBlue Airways.
+MillionTreesNYC was generously supported by lead sponsors TD Bank and Toyota.
+Supporting sponsors included Con Edison, and JetBlue Airways.